obmaz/samsung_aircon_connector/README.md

 #### Docker CLI
 Note that you do not need to clone git or pull the docker image. docker pulls the image from docker hub when docker run.
-Modify the -v option to match your directory path
+Modify the -v option to match your host directory path

 ```bash
 sudo docker run -d --restart always -p 20080:20080 --name samsung_aircon_connector -v /your/host/directory/config:/config:cached zambobmaz/samsung_legacy_aircon_connector